nodester/nodester/readme.txt

 NodeFu (http://nodefu.com) = Node.js Hosting Services

 This is an *experimental* service for managing hosted nodejs apps.
 It consists of an API that allows developers to create and manage nodejs apps.
-Node apps are assigned subdomains (pending) that proxy (https://github.com/nodejitsu/node-http-proxy) to ports with an assigned address.
-Instances (dynos) are launched using Forever (https://github.com/indexzero/forever).
+Node apps are assigned subdomains that proxy to ports with an assigned address.
+Instances (dynos) are launched using Forever so that they run until you stop them.

 Dependencies:
-Node.js and the following NPM modules: forever, http-proxy, express, node-base64 (https://github.com/pkrumins/node-base64)
+Node.js and the following NPM modules: forever, http-proxy, express, node-base64

 Get Started:
 Launch proxy.js to start services and it will launch app.js (node proxy.js)